This post may contain affiliate links. By browsing this website, you agree to our disclaimer, privacy policy, and terms of use.

 PVC (Polyvinyl Chloride) – while less common in modern furniture, can occasionally be found in upholstery or backing materials and may contain harmful chemicals like phthalates, which have been linked to hormonal disruption and developmental issues.

-Medley Home is one of the best when it comes to creating stunning, cozy sofas that are as kind to your home as they are to the planet.
+Medley Home is a standout when it comes to creating stunning, eco-friendly sofas that are both beautiful and sustainable.

-Medley uses eco-friendly materials like FSC-certified wood, GOTS-certified organic fabrics, and GOLS-certified natural latex.
+Handcrafted by skilled artisans, their furniture is made with eco-conscious materials like FSC-certified wood, GOTS-certified organic fabrics, and GOLS-certified natural latex, ensuring durability and timeless design.

 Price